University of Maryland Francis King Carey School of Law: History

 Maryland Law was founded in 1816 as the Maryland Law Institute.
 David Hoffman is credited with founding the institute, and in 1817, he published his legal course Hoffman's Course of Legal Study.
 The school began regular instruction in 1824, and it is the fourth oldest law school in the United States.

+John Prentiss Poe served as Dean of the school from 1871 until his death in 1909.
+Poe was a powerful conservative legal and political figure in Maryland, and a group of those opposed to him formed the Baltimore University School of Law in 1890.
+In 1900, a number of faculty from that school formed a new school, the Baltimore Law School.
+For a brief time, these schools were among the few law schools to admit women.
+The former admitted a single woman, Catherine Hunekel, and the Baltimore Law School admitted women and graduated four of them before banning them in 1907.
+In 1911, those schools reconsolidated, and in 1913 the combined school merged with the University of Maryland School of Law.
+The University of Maryland finally admitted women to law school in 1920, though they were forced to use the restrooms across the street at the medical school.
+Five women graduated in 1923.

 After the law school denied admission to black applicant Donald Gaines Murray on account of his race, in 1936 the Maryland Court of Appeals ruled that the law school must admit him in the case of Murray v.
 Pearson.

 In 2002, the law school moved into a facility in downtown Baltimore near the Inner Harbor and Oriole Park at Camden Yards.

 In 2011, the University of Maryland School of Law received a donation from the W.P.
 Carey Foundation, the largest gift in the law school's history.
 In response, the law school changed its name to the University of Maryland Francis King Carey School of Law.

 Student body

 Maryland Law has approximately 650 students enrolled in its Juris Doctor (J.D.) program.
-The racial makeup of students in the J.D. program is approximately 68% white, with about 30% identifying as a minority race (and the remainder are unknown or did not specify).
-Around 72% of J.D. students are under 25 years old.
+The racial makeup of students in the J.D. program is approximately 59.2% white, with about 38.6% identifying as a minority race (and the remainder are unknown or did not specify).
+The average age of the incoming class was 25 in 2025.
 There are more than 40 student organizations, four specialized legal centers, and five law journals.

-In 2019, Maryland Law enrolled 205 students into its first-year J.D. class, including 179 full-time students and 26 part-time students.
-The median LSAT score was 160, and the median undergraduate GPA was 3.66.
+In 2025, Maryland Law enrolled 229 students into its first-year J.D. class, including 208 full-time students and 21 part-time students.
+The median LSAT score was 164, and the median undergraduate GPA was 3.72.
 The law school accepted approximately 36% of its applicants.